MikaBerglund/Getting-Started-with-Cosmos-DB/Part03-readme.md

 public override string Partition
 {
     get => $"location:{this.Country}/{this.City}";
-    set { /** Deliberately empty */ }
 }

 ```

-The setter for the `Partition` property is deliberately empty, because I don't want that to be set directly.
-Normally, the property would be read-only, but in order for it to be serialized to JSON, the property needs to be read-write.
+The `Partition` property is a read-only property, because it's value is created from other properties in the class.